 Applications from established practitioners to join our prominent, highly respected and friendly set are always welcome.

-As the only set in Hull the benefits of joining us are:
+As the leading set in Hull the benefits of joining us are:

 All such applications will be considered on merit alone and treated in the strictest confidence.

-If you would like an informal chat before applying, please contact Sally Collins or Richard Thompson, Joint Heads of Chambers, who will be more than happy to discuss the matter with you.
+If you would like an informal chat before applying, please contact Gavin Button, Head of Chambers, who will be more than happy to discuss the matter with you.

-Formal applications, comprising a covering letter and CV, should be made in writing to the Practice Manager, Phillip Paxton and marked ‘Private and Confidential'.
+Formal applications, comprising a covering letter and CV, should be made in writing to the Senior Clerk, Wayne Stevens and marked ‘Private and Confidential’.